-The NCLAT said that Tata Steel UK, a foreign subsidiary of Tata Steel, which was fined by an English Court in February 2018 under UK act, had a provision of 'imprisonment for a term not exceeding twelve months, or a fine, or both'.
+The NCLAT said that Tata Steel UK, a foreign subsidiary of Tata Steel, which was fined by an English Court in February 2018 under UK Act, had a provision of 'imprisonment for a term not exceeding twelve months, or a fine, or both'.
 While, the provision in section 29A(d) of the Code, which deals with eligibility, stipulates "has been convicted for any offence punishable with imprisonment for two years or more", cannot be equated with Section 33(1)(a) of the U.K Act, said NCLAT.
-Section 29A of the IBC mandates that a person convicted for any offence punishable with imprisonment for two years or more is ineligible for submitting a resolution plan.
+Section 29A of the IBC mandates that a person convicted for any offence punishable with imprisonment for submitting a resolution plan.